AlisonYao/DURF-Bus-Schedule-Optimization/README.md

 - `extension_v2.py` is a successful solution to the **extended problem**. `extended_solution.py` is the duplicate of this file.
 - `hpc_shuttle_v2.py` just outputs results into txt files.
 - `temp.py` is just a file for testing that doesn't have anything important.

-## Webapp

-I am in the progress of making a webapp with Python Flask backend and simple frontend.
-Coming soon!

 <!-- ## Blogs -->